 National Grid noted for Workgroup that as at 05 March 2019, the sites will be zeroed out in the sensitivity model and the materiality of this will be noted; closed sites will not be removed from the model.
 A sense check or adaptation will be considered and may be included in the FCC Methodology Statement.

-FCC values for DNs 05 March 2019
+FCC values for GDNs 05 March 2019

-REQUIRES UPDATE – NEED SUMMARY OF THE PRESENTATIOSN THE DNs SENT IN

 Workgroup Participants noted the concern expressed by DN Workgroup Participants over the values coming out of the FCC for DN sites; Cadent noted on 05 March 2019 that the data in the FCC was 9% lower than DN capacity bookings across all Cadent LDZs.
 National Grid confirmed the forecast is based on Y-2.

 Workgroup Participants noted that there would be an impact of any change to FCC numbers which may be forthcoming.